 But it is important to consider that any plans you have will need to adhere to Building Regulations, and you’ll need to ensure your existing foundations and structure can support the additional load of a new storey.

-We spoke to Homebuilding & Renovating contributors Ian Rock, a chartered surveyor and director of Rightsurvey.co.uk, and Paul Testa, founder of Paul Testa Architecture, about what homeowners need to know before extending up.
+We spoke to Homebuilding & Renovating contributors Ian Rock and Paul Testa, about what homeowners need to know before extending up.

 Review the Building Regulations